Two subspecies of the protozoan parasite Trypanosoma brucei (T. b. rhodesiense and T. b. gambiense).

 T. b. rhodesiense

-Symptoms generally appear within 1–3 weeks of the infective bite and may include high fever, a chancre at the bite site, skin rash, headache, myalgia, thrombocytopenia, and less commonly, splenomegaly, renal failure, or cardiac dysfunction.
-Central nervous system involvement can occur within a month of infection and results in mental deterioration and eventually, death.
+Clinical manifestations generally appear within 1–3 weeks of the infective bite and may include high fever, a chancre at the bite site, skin rash, headache, myalgia, thrombocytopenia, and less commonly, splenomegaly, renal failure, or cardiac dysfunction.
+Central nervous system involvement can occur within a month of infection and results in sleep cycle disturbance, mental deterioration, and eventually death.

 T. b. gambiense

-Nonspecific but may include fever, headache, malaise, myalgia, facial edema, pruritus, lymphadenopathy, and weight loss.
-Central nervous system involvement occurs after months to years of infection and is characterized by somnolence, severe headache, and a range of neurologic manifestations, including mood disorders, behavior change, focal deficits, and endocrine disorders.
+Clinical manifestations generally appear months to years after infection and are nonspecific.
+Signs and symptoms may include intermittent fever, headache, malaise, myalgia, arthralgia, facial edema, pruritus, lymphadenopathy, and weight loss.
+Central nervous system involvement occurs after several months to years of infection and is characterized by daytime somnolence and nighttime sleep disturbance, severe headache, and a range of neurologic manifestations including mood disorders, behavior change, focal deficits, and endocrine disorders.
 The clinical course of disease caused by T. b. gambiense is generally less severe than that caused by T. b. rhodesiense, but both are fatal if not treated.

 Bites are characteristically painful, and a chancre may develop at the bite location.
-Identification of parasites in specimens of blood, chancre fluid or tissue, lymph node aspirate, or cerebrospinal fluid.
+Diagnosis is made by identifying parasites in specimens of blood, chancre fluid or tissue, lymph node aspirate, or cerebrospinal fluid.
 Buffy-coat preparations concentrate the parasite, enabling easier visualization for diagnosis.
 Diagnostic assistance is available through CDC (www.cdc.gov/dpdx; 404-718-4745; firstname.lastname@example.org).

 Infection can usually be cured by a course of antitrypanosomal therapy, although long-term sequelae, including permanent damage to the central nervous system, may remain.
 Treatment drugs (suramin, melarsoprol, eflornithine) are provided by CDC under investigational protocols.
+Choice of treatment drug depends on species causing infection (T. b. rhodesiense or T. b. gambiense) and stage of disease.
 Clinicians can consult with CDC for assistance with treatment.